paullewis2013/Portfolio/readme.md

 This is a static site I've built to showcase some of my programming and design projects
 Below I've included image attribution and some usage information for future updates and maintenance

+The main page is located at index.html and the site can be accessed at https://paullewis2013.github.io/Portfolio/

 ## Image credits:

 |Image                   |   Source                                                      |